Frank Cellier (actor): Shakespearean and other stage roles

 sometimes farce, often murder drama – and classical roles.
 His favourite part was Hamlet, and his other Shakespeare roles included Apemantus in Timon of Athens, the title role in Henry IV, Part 2, Cassio in Othello, Touchstone in As You Like It, Angelo in Measure for Measure, Ford in The Merry Wives of Windsor, Quince in A Midsummer Night's Dream and Kent in King Lear.
 Two of his most celebrated roles were in The Merchant of Venice and Twelfth Night, of which The Times said, "while he could wring the last drop of dramatic tension from the role of Shylock, he could also play Sir Toby Belch in such a way as to bring out the essence of the comedy without suggesting that the old reprobate had never known better days."

 In the West End, he directed and played in numerous plays.
 His roles in these included the Nobleman in The Man with a Load of Mischief (1925), one of Marie Tempest's suitors in Noël Coward's The Marquise (1927), Sir Peter Teazle in The School for Scandal (1929) and the King in the Improper Duchess (1931).
-He starred in The Duchess of Dantzic in 1932 and directed and appeared in The Mask of Virtue (1935) with Vivien Leigh.
-He also appeared that year in Espionage, a play by Walter C. Hackett, at the Apollo Theatre.
+He starred in The Duchess of Dantzic in 1932 and appeared as the Marquis D'Arcy in The Mask of Virtue (1935; adapted by Ashley Dukes from a German play, Die Marquise von Arcis, by Carl Sternheim), opposite Vivien Leigh in her West End debut.
+He also appeared that year in Espionage, a play by Walter Hackett, at the Apollo Theatre.
 His final stage role was the father in Terence Rattigan's The Winslow Boy in 1946, which he played to great praise in London and was due to take to America but was prevented by ill-health from doing so.

-Films and death
+Films

 Beginning in the 1930s, Cellier played roles in films, including Sheriff Watson in Alfred Hitchcock's The 39 Steps (1935).
 He was also Monsieur Barsac in the comedy film The Guv'nor (1935).

+Death

-Cellier died in London in 1948 aged 64.
-His widow was his second wife, actress Phyllis Shannaw.
-Actor Peter Cellier is their son.
+Cellier died in London in 1948, aged 64.
+His widow was his second wife, the actress Phyllis Shannaw.
+The actor Peter Cellier is their son.